-A walk along the quais in Sallanches makes for a perfect buggy walk or stroll with a toddler on a draisienne (see MBFF post Sallanches springtime family stroll for a possible route).
-All is very compact in the centre of Sallanches – so you can take in two playgrounds, Le Centre de la Nature Montagnarde, la Médiathèque Ange Abrate, a visit to the Tourist Office, some history, flowers, lovely independent bookshops and some riverside cafés and restaurants, all in one morning or afternoon visit (as long as you check the opening hours!).
+A walk along the 💦 quais in Sallanches makes for a perfect buggy walk or stroll with a toddler on a draisienne (see MBFF post Sallanches springtime family stroll for a possible route).
+All is very compact in the centre of Sallanches – so you can take in two playgrounds, Le Centre de la Nature Montagnarde, la Médiathèque Ange Abrate, a visit to the Tourist Office, some history, flowers, lovely independent bookshops and some riverside cafés and restaurants, all in one morning or afternoon visit (be sure to check the opening hours!).

-A walk along the quais in Sallanches when the châtaignes (chestnut trees) are in bloom is lovely, as the trees form a tapestry above one’s head, providing plenty of shade . . . the bridges across the Sallanche river are also adorned with flowers, making the walk even prettier!
+A walk along the quais in Sallanches when the 🌰 châtaignes (chestnut trees) are in bloom is lovely, as the trees form a tapestry above one’s head, providing plenty of shade . . . the bridges across the Sallanche river are also adorned with 🌷 flowers, making the walk even prettier!
+The chestnut trees normally flower in May to June.

 Cafés & restaurants along the quais